wds4/DCoSL/bounties/nostrBountiesPhase1Description.md

 In its current form, Curated Lists is functional but needs better UX to attract users and gain visibility.
 A series of bounties is envisioned to refactor the existing functionality of Curated Lists as a website (and maybe eventually to add some additional functionality, such as an API).

 Rather than improve the UX of the existing desktop client (UX not being my strong suit), I would like to focus on fleshing out the repo for the DCoSL protocol itself, which is woefully incomplete.
 I would also like to author and submit a NIP that might act as a bridge between nostr and dcosl.
-For now, the best record of the dcosl protocol is its implementation in the Pretty Good Apps desktop client.
+For now, the best reference for the dcosl protocol is its implementation in the Pretty Good Apps desktop client.

 ## Functionality for Phase 1